Graduated rod for slice thickness adjustment

 Note: Both vintage and replica pedestals are available

-The sharpener is nickeled and consists of more parts on view without any fairings.
+The sharpener is nickeled and consists of more pieces on view, without any fairings.

 The manifesto of our Berkel restoration